techlabksbg/t-watch/src/apps/README.md

 # How to write your first app

-The easiest way to write your app is in C++.
+See also [this page](app.md) with may methods and useful programming tips for an app explained.

 You will need:

  - An idea what your app should do
  - A nice icon with transparency, 72 by 72 pixels.